TTT-2/docs/docs/developers/content-creation/creating-a-weapon.md

    resource.AddFile("materials/vgui/ttt/blue_template_icon.vmt")
 end
 ```

 It's very important to create a globally unique name for this because the Gmod
 client will look for the given path locally to display it.
 So if there are two
-identical icon names the client may display the incorrect one
+identical icon names the client may display the incorrect one.

 ### If CLIENT Block